 This course introduces students to the application of mathematical methods in economic theory.
-Techniques discussed include optimization (unconstrained, equality constrained, inequality constrained), equilibrium analysis, comparative static analysis, and dynamic analysis.
+Techniques discussed include linear algebra, single and multivariable calculus, optimization (unconstrained, equality constrained, inequality constrained), equilibrium analysis, comparative static analysis.
 Applications from microeconomic and macroeconomic theory and econometrics are used to illustrate concepts throughout the course.
-Chapters twelve to nineteen in Fundamental Methods of Mathematical Economics, by Chiang and Wainwright, will be covered.
+Chapters one to eleven in Fundamental Methods of Mathematical Economics, by Chiang and Wainwright, will be covered.